-Canada is famous for many things – gorgeous scenery, magnificent Niagara Falls Tours, friendly people, and a healthy hockey obsession – but not necessarily for its cuisine.
-In fact, if you think of Canadian food, you probably think of poutine.
-If so, it’s time to realize that Canadian cuisine is so much more than gravy and cheese curds over French fries.
-On that note, when planning for your next Canadian holiday, consider arranging it around some of Canada’s Best Food Festivals.
-You will love these delicious events.
+Canada is famous for many things – gorgeous scenery, the magnificent Niagara Falls, friendly people, and a healthy hockey obsession – but not necessarily for its cuisine.
+In fact, if you think of Canadian food, you probably think of poutine or pastrami.

 Taste of the Danforth

-Vancouver, British Columbia is a fantastically diverse city for a culinary journey every day of the week, but to have a festival dedicated to bringing all of that delicious food into one place is just magical.
-This newer festival is already gaining publicity traction by attracting the world’s most famous chefs, cookbook authors, and food companies.
+Vancouver, British Columbia, is a fantastically diverse city for a culinary journey every day of the week (read our Vancouver food guide here), but to have a festival dedicated to bringing all of that delicious food into one place is just magical.
+Eat! takes place in November and tickets go on sale in September.

 Le Festival du Voyageur